 White gold: the dairy boom

-In 1977 only three dairy factories were still open, others being victims of outdated technology and the big decline in dairy numbers.
-When the factories at Tisbury and Mataura closed in 1978 and 1981, farmers sent their milk to the one remaining plant at Edendale, now owned by the Southland Dairy Co-operative.
+In 1977 only three dairy factories were still open, others being victims of outdated technology and the decline in dairy numbers.
+After the factories at Tisbury and Mataura closed in 1978 and 1981, farmers sent their milk to the one remaining plant at Edendale, now owned by the Southland Dairy Co-operative.

 But from the early 1990s, Southland experienced a boom in dairying as North Island dairy farmers flocked south, drawn by cheaper land prices and the long growing and milking season.